More about: 10 secret spots of New York

 9. Party at the museum!

 Fotografiska New York is anything but your average museum.
-On the outside the building is a real marvel but inside it doesn't have the typical traditional museum atmosphere - I love it because it's a mix of photography, art, music and nightlife!
+From the outside the building is a real marvel but inside it doesn't have the typical traditional museum atmosphere.
+I love it because it's a mix of photography, art, music and nightlife!

-It never ceases to amaze because there is no permanent collection - every exhibition is unique!
-It is a constantly changing living art space capable of showcasing the latest movements and social issues by emerging and established artists through vibrant cultural programming.
+It never ceases to amaze because there is no permanent collection.
+Each exhibition is unique!
+It is a living art space in constant change capable of showing the latest movements and social issues by emerging and established artists, through a vibrant cultural program.

 All this with a very innovative proposal: the elegant interior design, the ambient lighting of the rooms and the relaxing ambient music make the experience totally different every time and a reason to come to Fotografiska New York on every trip to the city.